zzz2002/Certbot_TLSAgen_Hook/README.md

 **outputFilepath=**
-this location defaults to equal RENEWED_LINEAGE.
+This location defaults to RENEWED_LINEAGE.

 **logOnly=”no”**
 When running stand alone output messages to the terminal as well as the log, yes or no.

 **logFile=”/var/log/certbot_tlsagen,log”**
 The name and location of the CertbotTLSAgen log file.

->**TLSA_TTL=1800**
-	The TTL for TLSA records should probably be kept low, probably not more than hour.
-I use 30 minutes (1800 seconds) as the TTL for TLSA records.

-**TLSA_AutoRemove=no**
-Do you want the system to automatically remove old/replaced TLSA records automatically, yes or no.

-**TLSA_RemoveDelay=5400**
-The approximate length of time in seconds between the installation of new/renewed certificates and the removal of old certificates.